mdn/content/files/en-us/web/css/css_selectors/index.md

 The term 'selector' can refer to one of the following:

 - Simple selector
-  - : An individual selector.
-A simple selector represents a single condition on an element.
+  - : A selector with a single component, such as a single id selector or type selector, that's not used in combination with or contains any other selector component or combinator.
 A given element is said to match a simple selector when that simple selector accurately describes the element.
-All [basic selectors](#basic_selectors) and [pseudo-classes](#pseudo-classes_and_pseudo-elements) are simple selectors.
+All [basic selectors](#basic_selectors), attributes, and single [pseudo-classes and pseudo-elements](#pseudo-classes_and_pseudo-elements) are simple selectors.

 - Compound selector
-  - : A sequence of [simple selectors](/en-US/docs/Web/CSS/CSS_Selectors#simple_selector) that are not separated by a [combinator](#combinators).
+  - : A sequence of [simple selectors](#simple_selector) that are not separated by a [combinator](#combinators).
 A compound selector represents a set of simultaneous conditions on a single element.
 A given element is said to match a compound selector when the element matches all the simple selectors in the compound selector.

     A [type selector](/en-US/docs/Web/CSS/Type_selectors) or a [universal selector](/en-US/docs/Web/CSS/Universal_selectors) in a compound selector must come first in the sequence of selectors.
 A pseudo-class must follow the type selector or universal selector if present.
 Only one type selector or a universal selector is allowed in the sequence.
 Since whitespace represents the [descendant combinator](/en-US/docs/Web/CSS/Descendant_combinator), no whitespace is allowed between the simple selectors in a compound selector.

     **Example:** `a#selected {...}`

 - Complex selector
-  - : A sequence of one or more [compound selectors](/en-US/docs/Web/CSS/CSS_Selectors#compound_selector) that are separated by [combinators](#combinators).
+  - : A sequence of one or more [compound selectors](#compound_selector) that are separated by [combinators](#combinators).
 A complex selector represents a set of simultaneous conditions on a set of elements.
 These conditions apply in the context of relationships described by the combinators.
 A given element is said to match a complex selector when the element matches compound selectors and the combinators between the compound selectors.

     **Example:** `a#selected > .icon {...}`, `.box h2 + p {...}`

 - Relative selector

-  - : A complex selector beginning with a combinator.
-The [descendant combinator](/en-US/docs/Web/CSS/Descendant_combinator) is implied in case of a missing combinator.
+  - : A selector that represents an element relative to one or more [anchor elements](/en-US/docs/Web/CSS/Pseudo-classes) preceded by a combinator.
+Relative selectors that don't begin with an explicit [combinator](#combinators) have an implied [descendant combinator](/en-US/docs/Web/CSS/Descendant_combinator).

     **Example:** `+ div#topic > #reference {...}`

 - [Selector list](/en-US/docs/Web/CSS/Selector_list)
-  - : A comma-separated list of [simple](/en-US/docs/Web/CSS/CSS_Selectors#simple_selector), [compound](/en-US/docs/Web/CSS/CSS_Selectors#compound_selector), or [complex](/en-US/docs/Web/CSS/CSS_Selectors#complex_selector) selectors.
+  - : A comma-separated list of [simple](#simple_selector), [compound](#compound_selector), or [complex](#complex_selector) selectors.
 If the constituent selector type of a selector list is important but unspecified, it is called a _complex selector list_.
 A given element is said to match a selector list when the element matches any (at least one) of the selectors in that selector list.
 Read more about when a selector list is deemed [invalid](/en-US/docs/Web/CSS/Selector_list#invalid_selector_list) and how to construct a [forgiving selector list](/en-US/docs/Web/CSS/Selector_list#forgiving_selector_list).

     **Example:** `#main, article.heading {...}`